-When autumn arrives, there’s not much better than the smell of pumpkin spice wafting from fresh baked goods and frothy lattes.
+When autumn arrives, there's nothing better than the smell of pumpkin spice wafting from fresh baked goods and frothy lattes.
 Wow, does it pair well with whipped cream!

 But how do you get that unique flavor?

-What if we told you it’s quick and easy to whip up a batch of pumpkin pie spice with a combination of spices you likely have on hand?
-AND this homemade version is totally customizable, so you can get it just the way you like.
+What if we told you it's quick and easy to whip up a batch of pumpkin pie spice with a combination of spices you likely have on hand?
+And this homemade version is customizable, so you can get it just the way you like.

 Nowadays, you start seeing "pumpkin spice" everything turn up in coffee shops and on store shelves in August, but what is it?